 Are all goths Satanists?
 Definitely not.
 Most goths are not religious at all, let alone Satanists.
 I know Christian goths and pagan goths; I once went to a service in central London that specifically caters for goth Christians, where I talked to two Christian priests who were both goths.
 In conclusion, goths can be of any religion but are mostly unreligious.

-Satanists are a large group who have never had (or who have abandoned) any notable sense of alternative fashion, and who are also not particularly well-dressed.
-They spend their energies and thoughts on things other than clothes (and why shouldn't they?).
+There are a large number of Satanists who have never had (or who have abandoned) any notable sense of alternative fashion, and who are also not particularly well-dressed.
+They spend their energies and thoughts on things other than clothes - and why shouldn't they?.
 The Practicals!

 Serious Christians have preponderance for black, as do Muslims.
 In some ways, Satanists are conforming to a serious look that have roots in religious tradition, in others, there is something about the way smart Satanists wear black that is still different to the austere adherents of other religions.
 Despite the disclaimers, a disproportionate quantity of Satanists of all types do actually wear black, and this warrants some investigation and explanation.